 How do I prevent CloudFront from caching certain files?

-I want Amazon CloudFront to pass through certain files, instead of caching the files at edge locations.
+I want Amazon CloudFront to pass certain files through, instead of caching the files at edge locations.
 How can I do that?

-To prevent CloudFront from caching certain files, use one of the following configurations:
+To prevent CloudFront from caching certain files, choose only one of the following configurations:

 Configuration on the origin